This post may contain affiliate links. Please see my disclosure policy for details.

 By Bus: If you’re heading to Faringdon by public transport.
 There is an S6 Gold Service from Swindon to Oxford that stops at Faringdon.
 Plus a service from Wantage.
 There is no train station in Faringdon.

-On foot: If you’re heading here on foot from the market square.
+On foot: If you’re heading there on foot from the market square.
 You just head up London Street from the Old Town Hall and then Stanford Road.
 The walk is well signposted the whole way.
-It will take you around 10 minutes walk to access from Faringdon square.
+It will take you around 10 minutes walk from Faringdon square.

 Parking for Faringdon Folly: There is a small dead-end road with some parking spaces on Stanford Road at the base of Folly Hill.
 But, this is quite often full due to it being a residential area.
 Failing that, there are two car parks near Faringdon market square.
 These are pay and display but they give you two hours FREE parking.